trovares/trovares_connector/_sources/index.rst

 .. code-block:: bash

-   python -m pip install trovares_connector
+   python -m pip install xgt_connector

-If you don't have Trovares xGT, it is available through the AWS Marketplace or you can use the `Developer version of xGT with Docker <https://hub.docker.com/r/trovares/xgt>`_:
+If you don't have Rocketgraph xGT, it is available through the AWS Marketplace or you can use the `Developer version of xGT with Docker <https://hub.docker.com/r/trovares/xgt>`_:

 .. code-block:: bash